egel/code-wiki/programs/vim/vim.md

 <img src="img/Vim_logo.png" title="Vim - The ultimate text editor" width="150" />

 # Vim
-Vim is just a text editor.
-There is a version for LUI (Linear User Interface) and GUI (Graphical User Interface).
-You can also install this program at any popular operating system.
+Vim is just a text editor (with SuperPowers!).
+There is a version for almost any Operating System that exsist with LUI (Linear User Interface) and GUI (Graphical User Interface).

 Many people after the first "clash" with the program usually asks:

 > Why it is such a great tool?
-It's ugly, unpleasant and even ... @#$%^&!
+It's ugly, unpleasant and even ... @#$%^& ... aaaahhh!

-..., its power hides with his versatility of usage and outstanding modularity :)
+Cool down a bit..., its powers hides with his versatility of usage and outstanding modularity :)

 ## Table of Contents